metaleap/go-genmethods/gents/enums/readme.md

 Package gentenums provides `gent.IGent` code-gens of `func`s related to "enum-ish type-defs".
-Most of them expect and assume enum type-defs whose enumerants are ordered in the source such that the numerically smallest values appear first, the largest ones last, with all enumerant `const`s appearing next to each other.
+Most of them expect and assume enum type-defs whose enumerants are ordered in the source such that the numerically smallest value appears first, the largest one last, with all enumerant `const`s appearing next to each other.

 ## Usage